 You could use one color for all the words.
 However, if you want to group them into categories using different colored markers, it could help with overall comprehension.

 For example, you could write all the verbs in blue, the nouns in red and other parts of speech in black.
 Another possibility would be to group the words into different colored themes, especially if you are reviewing nouns.
 Say for instance you are reviewing types of food, you could use different colors for dairy, fruit, meat, and vegetables etc.

 After putting all of the vocabulary on the board, model an example for the class.
 Demonstrate the goal of the game.
 Say a word, then whack the corresponding written word that matches it on the board with the balloon.
-Do a few more word strikes so they get the idea of what to do.
+Do a few more word strikes so they get the idea.

 Next, divide the class into teams.
 Call up one student from each team and give them their balloon whackers.

 Shout out a word from the board.
 The first student who hits the word earns a point for their team.
 Call out a few more words and have them compete against each other by striking the words that they hear.

 As a suggestion, if you think that some students are getting too aggressive or dominating the board too much, you can divide the board into two sections.
 This will give them more individual space.